 We are determined to ensure that our children are given every chance to realise their full potential.
 Pupil premium funding, along with allocations made from the schools own budget will help ensure this money is spent to maximum effect.

-Pupil Premium Policy (Autumn 2022)
+Pupil Premium Policy (Summer 2024)

 Our pupil premium money has been used to provide a range of additional support for our children and these interventions, along with quality first teaching have started to have a positive impact on children’s attainment and self-belief.